-While some refer to it as a vodka sauce, it’s more than that (plus Carbone doesn’t actually use vodka in their sauce) – it’s different than other vodka sauces that I’ve had and is definitely spicier.
-It’s more similar to a creamy arrabiata sauce.
+While some refer to it as a vodka sauce, it’s more than that (plus the Carbone spicy rigatoni recipe doesn’t actually use vodka in their sauce) – it’s different than other vodka sauces that I’ve had and is definitely spicier.
+It’s more similar to a creamy arrabbiata sauce.

 Restaurant’s like Los Angeles hot spot Jon + Vinny’s have a similar spicy fusili dish where a similar sauce is served pureed until smooth before it’s tossed with the pasta.
 Pro tip: you can have them add burrata to theirs!
 Try it at home with this recipe.

 I’ve been to the restaurant’s location in Las Vegas twice and since there isn’t one in Los Angeles, and after eating there, I knew that I had to find a way to recreate a similar version of the recipe to satiate my carb cravings.
 Watch a how-to video for my version of the Carbone spicy rigatoni recipe here.